-- Production: Amount of protein from milk and meat produced from all included livestock species, expressed in kg; - Emission intensity: Emission per unit of protein produced, expressed in CO2e / kg protein. - 4.2.8 The end date for the Baseline Period for each ISFL ERPA Phase is a date in the two calendar years prior to two calendar years before the ISFL Fund Management Team shares the complete advanced draft ER-PD with a Validation and Verification Body for Validation.
-An alternative startdate of the Baseline Period may be allowed only with a convincing justification, and is not more than 15 years before the end date of the Baseline Period.
+- Production: Amount of protein from milk and meat produced from all included livestock species, expressed in kg; - Emission intensity: Emission per unit of protein produced, expressed in CO2E / kg protein. - 4.2.8 The end date for the Baseline Period for each ISFL ERPA Phase is a recent date prior to two calendar years before the ISFL Fund Management Team shares the complete advanced draft ER-PD with an independent third-party firm for Validation.
+An alternative start-date of the Baseline Period may be allowed only with a convincing justification and is not more than 15 years before the end date of the Baseline Period.